- January 20, 2017

 Kuechly sat on the field sobbing uncontrollably following the play.
 Here was one of the toughest defensive players in the league, a 25-year-old in the prime of his career, crying so hard he had to gasp for breath between sobs.
 Had he twisted his leg on the play (as the replay footage seemed to indicate)?
 Was he overcome with emotion knowing that he might be sidelined due to injury?
 Television announcers and fans struggled to make sense of what they were seeing.
 Even more disturbing, Kuechly appeared utterly confused, as though he himself did not understand why his body was acting this way.
+Those around him might have wondered if a personal injury lawyer would be needed soon.

 Doctors later determined that Kuechly suffered a major concussion.
 As for the crying, the outburst probably had nothing to do with physical pain or emotional grief.
 More likely, he was experiencing pseudobulbar affect, a condition in which head injury victims begin to involuntarily cry or laugh.
 Kuechly was placed in the NFL’s concussion protocol.
 Whether he ever plays again remains to be seen.
 Meanwhile, football fans are coming to terms with the fact that traumatic brain injuries (TBIs) are more complex than most people realize.
+Consulting with a brain injury lawyer can provide insights into the legal implications and rights of those affected.

 Basic Facts About Concussions and Other Types of TBIs